Dear desk jockeys, (an open letter)

 Surround yourself with people who make you better.
 Have respect for your mind and body.
 Reward yourself.
 Move functionally.
 Be open-minded.
 Learn something everyday.
 Always grow.
 Always evolve.

->>> Click here to pick up your copy
+>>> Click here to download your free copy

-Go to SittingPosture.com/book to learn more.
+Go to SittingPosture.com/ebook to learn more.

 Take care,